eGovernment Dossier

 Through initiatives such as the European Digital Identity, the Wallet for citizens and businesses, the data strategy, and new cybersecurity rules, the European Union aims to guarantee simple and secure access to public and private services in all Member States.

-The objective is twofold: on one hand, to foster economic growth and the competitiveness of the single market, and on the other, to strengthen people's digital rights, offering concrete tools for a more inclusive, innovative, and secure Europe.
+The objective is twofold: on the one hand, to foster economic growth and the competitiveness of the single market, and on the other, to strengthen people's digital rights, offering concrete tools for a more inclusive, innovative, and secure Europe.

-Digital Identity and Wallets for Citizens and Businesses
+2. Digital Identity and Wallets for Citizens and Businesses

 Creating trust online is fundamental for social and economic growth.
 The regulation on electronic identification (Regulation (EU) 910/2014) provides a regulatory framework that guarantees secure digital interactions between citizens, businesses, and public entities.
 To achieve these objectives, in 2024, a regulatory framework for the European digital identity (eIDAS 2 regulation) was adopted, thanks to which, by 2030, 80% of EU citizens will be able to securely access essential public services with a digital identity.